 The fifth argument, not present in the above example, called the volatile argument, is by default False.
 It can be set to the literal value True to indicate to the code generator that all optimizations with respect to the instruction specified should be suppressed, and that in particular, for an instruction that has outputs, the instruction will still be generated, even if none of the outputs are used.
-See Section "Assembler Instructions with C Expression Operands" in Using the GNU Compiler Collection (GCC), for the full description.
+See the full description in the GCC manual for further details.
 Generally it is strongly advisable to use Volatile for any ASM statement that is missing either input or output operands, or when two or more ASM statements appear in sequence, to avoid unwanted optimizations.
 A warning is generated if this advice is not followed.